ramsesdiaz/MODULE_5/README.md

 1. Each coupon code requires it's own analysis
 2. It will be interesting to further explore if there are other factors besides income and occupation motivating people to select cheaper restaurants vs expensive restaurants
 3. The "Greater than or Equal to" categories need further exploration
+4. Transformation of some data from categorical string to a nunmber in order to enable analysis with other type of plots like Scatter, Histograms or Box Plots might be useful but requires further exploration

 ### Repository Structure
 ```text